GoInterject/GoInterject.github.io/wGetStarted/L-Create-InventoryFixed.md

 <br>

 **Step 4:** A fixed report requires specific values to be entered in a row definition column.
-In the below example, the Dataportal is expecting the inventory categories typed in B14 to B21.
+Enter the following categories as seen below.
 In cell B25, you also added a **Leftovers** section that is a special INTERJECT feature, a Row Definition marking the start of a section that will include any data not matching the earlier fixed rows.
 This is helpful in ensuring all data is presented.

 ![](/images/L-Create-InventoryFix/08.png)

 <br>

-**Step 4:** In C6, type **=ReportFixed()**, then click the **fx** button to bring up the Function Wizard as shown below.
+**Step 5:** In C6, type **=ReportFixed()**, then click the **fx** button to bring up the Function Wizard as shown below.

 ![](/images/L-Create-InventoryFix/06.png)